nodesource/distributions/OLDER_DISTROS.md

 Two such examples that highlight this situation are the Debian Wheezy and Ubuntu Precise releases.
 Both are still currently receiving security updates.
 However, the default versions of the `C++` compilers that each ships with are not modern enough to build the current iterations of the V8 Javascript engine.

-In order to get around this issue, we build the packages for Debian Wheezy with [clang-3.4](http://clang.llvm.org/).
+In order to get around this issue, we build the packages <= v6.x for Debian Wheezy with [clang-3.4](http://clang.llvm.org/).
 Ubuntu Precise ships with [clang-3.4](http://clang.llvm.org) available, so we use that instead of GCC.

+The current expectation for v7.x of Node is that going forward, it will require use of even newer parts of the C++ standard.
+This will in turn require a compiler newer than both the `gcc` that ships on these distributions and `clang-3.4`.
+For this reason, we do not support Wheezy or Precise on version 7.x of Node.

 The relevant bits of our build scripts to install the needed compilers looks like this: